little-book-of/algorithms/books/en-US/book.md

 Insertion Sort (step by step)

-- Insert 3 before 5 → [3, 5, 4, 1, 2]- Insert 4 → [3, 4, 5, 1, 2]- Insert 1 → [1, 3, 4, 5, 2]- Insert 2 → [1, 2, 3, 4, 5]
+- Insert 3 before 5 → [3, 5, 4, 1, 2]
+- Insert 4 → [3, 4, 5, 1, 2]
+- Insert 1 → [1, 3, 4, 5, 2]
+- Insert 2 → [1, 2, 3, 4, 5]

 Sorted!

 #### Why It Matters

-Sorting is a gateway algorithm ,  it teaches you about iteration, swapping, and optimization.
+Sorting is a gateway algorithm.
+It teaches you about iteration, swapping, and optimization.

 Efficient sorting is critical for:

-- Preprocessing data for binary search- Organizing data for analysis- Building indexes and ranking systems It's the first step toward deeper concepts like divide-and-conquer and hybrid optimization.
+- Preprocessing data for binary search
+- Organizing data for analysis
+- Building indexes and ranking systems

+It's the first step toward deeper concepts like divide and conquer and hybrid optimization.

 #### Try It Yourself

-1. Implement all three: bubble, selection, insertion.
+1. Implement all three: bubble, selection, insertion
-2. Test them on arrays of size 10, 100, 1000 ,  note timing differences.
+2. Test them on arrays of size 10, 100, 1000, and note timing differences
 3. Try sorting an array that's already sorted.
 Which one adapts best?
-4. Modify insertion sort to sort in descending order.
+4. Modify insertion sort to sort in descending order

-Sorting may seem simple, but it's a cornerstone ,  mastering it will shape your intuition for almost every other algorithm.
+Sorting may seem simple, but it's a cornerstone.
+Mastering it will shape your intuition for almost every other algorithm.

 ### 8. Data Structures Overview